The Problem of Evil

 - Therefore, God as defined above does not exist.

-Each premise is individually difficult for theists to reject.
-Denying omnipotence, omniscience, or omnibenevolence abandons the traditional concept of God held by Christianity, Islam, and Judaism.
+Each premise is hard to reject.
+Denying any of the three “omni” properties abandons the traditional God of Christianity, Islam, and Judaism.
 Denying that evil exists contradicts direct observation.
-The only remaining strategy is to argue that God has morally sufficient reasons for permitting evil - a move that shifts the burden to the theist and has driven centuries of theological work known as theodicy.
+The only remaining move is to argue that God has good reasons for allowing evil - a move that shifts the burden to the theist and has driven centuries of theological work known as theodicy.

 The Logical Problem of Evil

-The strongest form of the argument claims that God and evil are logically incompatible - that no possible world contains both an omnipotent, omnibenevolent God and any instance of evil.
+The strongest form of the argument claims that God and evil are logically incompatible - that no possible world contains both an all-good, all-powerful God and any evil at all.
 J.L.
-Mackie articulated this version in his 1955 paper “Evil and Omnipotence,” arguing that the three divine attributes and the existence of evil form an inconsistent set.
+Mackie made this case in his 1955 paper “Evil and Omnipotence,” arguing the three divine attributes and the existence of evil form an inconsistent set.

-Most contemporary philosophers consider the logical version addressed, though not definitively refuted.
-Alvin Plantinga’s Free Will Defense demonstrated that it is logically possible for God to have morally sufficient reasons for permitting evil - specifically, that creating beings with genuine free will necessarily entails the possibility of moral evil.
-Since Plantinga only needed to show logical possibility, not plausibility, most philosophers accept that the strictly logical version is no longer the strongest formulation.
+Most philosophers today consider the logical version addressed, though not fully refuted.
+Alvin Plantinga’s Free Will Defense showed it is logically possible for God to have good reasons for allowing evil - namely, that creating beings with real free will means accepting the possibility they will choose evil.
+Since Plantinga only had to show logical possibility, not plausibility, the logical version is no longer the strongest form of the argument.

-However, the logical problem is only “solved” in a narrow technical sense.
-Plantinga showed a way God and evil could coexist, not that this explanation is likely or adequate given the actual scale of suffering in the world.
+But the logical problem is only “solved” in a narrow technical sense.
+Plantinga showed a way God and evil could coexist, not that this explanation is likely given the actual scale of suffering.

 The Evidential Problem of Evil

-The more potent version - and the one responsible for our high soundness score - is the evidential problem of evil.
-William Rowe advanced this formulation, arguing that even if some evil is logically compatible with God, the sheer amount, distribution, and apparent pointlessness of suffering make God’s existence highly improbable.
+The stronger version - and the reason for our high soundness score - is the evidential problem of evil.
+William Rowe argued that even if some evil is logically compatible with God, the sheer amount, distribution, and apparent pointlessness of suffering make God’s existence highly improbable.

-Rowe’s key insight is the concept of gratuitous evil - suffering that serves no greater good, builds no character, and leads to no redemption.
+Rowe’s key idea is gratuitous evil - suffering that serves no greater good, builds no character, and leads to no redemption.
 His famous example: a fawn trapped in a forest fire, suffering for days before dying, unseen by any human.
-No moral lesson is learned.
+No lesson is learned.
 No soul is built.
 No greater good results.
 The suffering is simply wasted.

-This version of the argument does not require proving that evil is logically incompatible with God.
-It only requires showing that the evidence of suffering is far more probable on atheism than on theism - a much lower bar that is much harder for theists to clear.
+This version does not require proving evil is logically incompatible with God.
+It only needs to show that the evidence of suffering is far more likely on atheism than on theism - a much lower bar that is much harder for theists to clear.

 Natural Evil - The Hardest Cases

-Natural evil poses the deepest challenge to theistic belief because it cannot be explained by human free will.
-Earthquakes, tsunamis, childhood cancers, genetic disorders, pandemics - these arise from the physical structure of the universe itself.
-The Free Will Defense - widely considered theism’s strongest response to the general problem of evil - simply does not apply here.
+Natural evil is the deepest challenge to theism because it cannot be blamed on human free will.
+Earthquakes, tsunamis, childhood cancers, genetic disorders, pandemics - these come from the physical structure of the universe itself.
+The Free Will Defense, theism’s strongest response to the general problem, simply does not apply here.
 Tectonic plates do not have free will.
 The malaria parasite does not choose to kill children.
-Childhood leukemia is not a consequence of anyone’s moral decision.
+Childhood leukemia is not the result of anyone’s moral decision.

 Geological Disasters

-Earthquakes, volcanic eruptions, tsunamis, and hurricanes arise from the physics of the Earth itself.
-The 2004 Indian Ocean tsunami killed approximately 230,000 people in a single event, including tens of thousands of children.
-The 2010 Haiti earthquake killed over 200,000 people, disproportionately affecting the poorest nation in the Western Hemisphere.
+Earthquakes, volcanic eruptions, tsunamis, and hurricanes come from the physics of Earth itself.
+The 2004 Indian Ocean tsunami killed about 230,000 people in a single event, including tens of thousands of children.
+The 2010 Haiti earthquake killed over 200,000 people, hitting the poorest nation in the Western Hemisphere hardest.
 No human decision caused these events.
-No moral lesson is proportionate to the suffering they inflict.
+No lesson could be worth the suffering they inflict.

-Some theists respond with a natural law theodicy - plate tectonics contributes to Earth’s habitability through carbon cycling and maintaining atmospheric composition.
-This has some force, but an omnipotent God is not bound by engineering trade-offs.
+Some theists respond with a natural-law theodicy: plate tectonics helps make Earth habitable through carbon cycling and a stable atmosphere.
+This has some force, but an all-powerful God is not bound by engineering trade-offs.
 He could create a habitable planet without lethal tectonic activity.

 Biological and Genetic Suffering

-Roughly 400,000 children are diagnosed with cancer worldwide each year.
-Tay-Sachs disease destroys an infant’s nervous system over two to four years, leading to blindness, seizures, and death - typically by age five.
-Harlequin ichthyosis causes newborns to be born with thick, cracked skin plates that leave them vulnerable to fatal infection.
-These conditions arise from mutations, chromosomal errors, and the basic mechanics of cellular biology.
-They are not punishments, not character-building exercises, and not consequences of free will.
+About 400,000 children are diagnosed with cancer worldwide each year.
+Tay-Sachs disease destroys an infant’s nervous system over two to four years, causing blindness, seizures, and death by age five.
+Harlequin ichthyosis leaves newborns with thick, cracked skin plates that invite fatal infection.
+These conditions come from mutations, chromosomal errors, and the basic mechanics of cell biology.
+They are not punishments, not character-building exercises, and not the result of free will.

 Parasitism

-The natural world contains organisms whose entire evolutionary purpose is to exploit and destroy other living things.
-The guinea worm grows up to a meter inside the human body before slowly boring through the skin, a process lasting weeks of excruciating pain.
-Naegleria fowleri, the brain-eating amoeba, enters through the nose and destroys brain tissue with a fatality rate exceeding 97%.
-The ichneumon wasp lays its eggs inside living caterpillars, whose larvae eat the host alive from the inside - a case that troubled Charles Darwin so deeply he wrote that he could not persuade himself a beneficent God would have designedly created it.
-If God designed this system, he engineered suffering with extraordinary precision and creativity.
+The natural world contains organisms whose whole purpose is to exploit and destroy other living things.
+The guinea worm grows up to a meter inside the human body before slowly boring through the skin over weeks of agony.
+Naegleria fowleri, the brain-eating amoeba, enters through the nose and destroys brain tissue with a fatality rate above 97%.
+The ichneumon wasp lays eggs inside living caterpillars, whose larvae eat the host alive from the inside - a case that troubled Charles Darwin so deeply he wrote that he could not believe a good God would have designed it.
+If God designed this system, he engineered suffering with extraordinary precision.

 Why Free Will Cannot Explain Any of This

 The Free Will Defense fails for natural evil on multiple fronts.
-No agent is responsible - an earthquake is not a moral agent exercising free will, and a virus does not choose to infect a child.
+No agent is responsible - an earthquake has no free will, and a virus does not choose to infect a child.
 Pre-human suffering spans hundreds of millions of years - dinosaurs suffered from bone cancer, and marine creatures were devoured by predators in the Cambrian period over 500 million years ago, long before any free-willed being existed.
-The fallen angels extension fails - proposing that Satan corrupted nature introduces supernatural agents with no empirical support to explain phenomena that physics and biology already explain completely.
+The fallen-angels extension fails - blaming Satan for corrupted nature invokes supernatural agents with no evidence to explain things physics and biology already explain.
 The victims cannot benefit - a six-month-old dying from meningitis cannot learn a moral lesson, and a fawn burning alive in a forest fire - William Rowe’s famous example - gains nothing from its agony.

 The Scale of Animal Suffering

-Complex animal life has existed for approximately 540 million years since the Cambrian explosion.
-Over 99% of all species that have ever lived are now extinct, each extinction often involving prolonged suffering before the species disappeared.
-The Permian-Triassic extinction wiped out roughly 96% of marine species approximately 252 million years ago.
-The K-Pg extinction that ended the dinosaurs 66 million years ago caused widespread ecological collapse and mass death.
+Complex animal life has existed for about 540 million years since the Cambrian explosion.
+Over 99% of all species that have ever lived are now extinct, each extinction often involving long suffering before the species died out.
+The Permian-Triassic extinction wiped out about 96% of marine species 252 million years ago.
+The K-Pg extinction that ended the dinosaurs 66 million years ago caused mass ecological collapse.

-Darwin recognized this problem acutely.
+Darwin felt this problem keenly.
 In an 1856 letter to Joseph Hooker, he wrote: “What a book a devil’s chaplain might write on the clumsy, wasteful, blundering, low, and horribly cruel works of nature.”
-If an omnipotent God chose evolution as his creative method, he selected the most suffering-saturated process available, sustained it for over half a billion years, and directed it primarily at creatures incapable of moral growth or even understanding why they suffer.
+If an all-powerful God chose evolution as his method, he picked the most suffering-saturated process available, ran it for over half a billion years, and aimed it mostly at creatures who could not learn from or even understand their own pain.

 The Problem of Scale and Distribution

-The argument gains further force from the distribution of suffering.
-Suffering does not fall proportionally on the guilty or even randomly across the population.
-It concentrates on the most vulnerable: children, animals, the poor, and the geographically unlucky.
+The argument gains more force from the pattern of suffering.
+It does not fall on the guilty in proportion to their guilt, or even randomly across the population.
+It hits the most vulnerable hardest: children, animals, the poor, and the geographically unlucky.
 Natural disasters devastate developing nations far more than wealthy ones.
 Genetic diseases strike without regard to virtue.

-This distribution pattern is exactly what we would expect from an indifferent universe governed by physical laws, and exactly what we would not expect from a universe overseen by a just, loving deity.
-The Problem of Hell extends this concern, asking whether eternal punishment for finite sins is compatible with divine justice.
+This pattern is exactly what we would expect from an indifferent universe ruled by physical laws, and exactly what we would not expect from one overseen by a just, loving God.
+The Problem of Hell extends this concern, asking whether eternal punishment for finite sins fits with divine justice.

 Major Theistic Responses